saiakhil007-java/StudentManagement/README.md

-Student Management System:-
+# Student Management System (Java Console App)

-A simple console-based Student Management System built in Java that allows you to perform CRUD operations on student data.
+A simple console-based project in Java that lets you Add, View, Search, and Delete student records.
+Great for beginners to practice Java OOP and CRUD operations.

-Features:-
+##  Features

-Add Student: Allows the user to input student details such as ID, name, age, and course.
+- Add Student – Enter ID, name, age, and course of a student.

-View Students: Displays the list of all students.
+- View Students – Show the list of all added students.

-Search Student by ID: Finds a student based on their unique ID.
+- Search Student by ID – Find a student using their unique ID.

-Delete Student by ID: Deletes a student based on their unique ID.
+- Delete Student by ID – Remove a student using their unique ID.

-Project Structure:-

-Student: Represents a student with attributes such as ID, name, age, and course.

-StudentService: Contains methods to manage student records, including add, view, search, and delete operations.

-StudentManagement: The main class that runs the console-based application and handles user input.
+- Exit – Close the program.